-You might also like these keto peanut butter chocolate freezer candies too!
+You might also like this Christmas tree keto mousse recipe too!

 I do love my chocolate and luckily for me I have alot of low carb chocolate recipes to satisfy my sweet tooth.
 This is a basic low carb, sugar free chocolate recipe that you can easily make for yourself.
 Or these candies would be a great gift to those on a keto or diabetic diet.

-I usually make these low carb keto chocolate candies for myself but with some nuts, extracts or other add ins you can customize this recipe for gifts.
+I usually make this keto candy recipe for myself but with some nuts, extracts or other add ins you can customize this recipe for gifts.
 Here’s how.

-Above you can see a spoon mold that I got at a Pampered Chef party.
+Above and below you can see a spoon mold that I got at a Pampered Chef party but they have them on Amazon too.
 These would be nice gifts with some coffee or hot cocoa mix.
 This batch made the 8 spoons or 16 smaller candies from the molds pictured below.

 The red mold above is actually a trivet.
 I saw somewhere that you can make chocolate chips out of it but I have not yet tried.
 This recipe would make great dark semi sweet chocolate chips.

-- toasted unsweetened coconut – add to the mold before pouring for a chocolate crispy candy
+- toasted unsweetened coconut – Add to the mold before pouring for a chocolate crispy candy.
+You can easily toast coconut in a dry pan over medium heat.
+Just watch so that it doesn’t burn.

 - espresso powder or matcha green tea powder for a bit of flavor and caffeine

-- low carb berries – like strawberries, raspberries, etc.
+- low carb berries – Berries are rather low in carbs so try berries like strawberries, raspberries, blueberries etc.

-- nuts – just put in one or two into the molds before pouring (try almonds, pecans, walnuts or macadamias)
+- nuts & seeds – Just put in one or two into the molds before pouring.
+You could also chop them up.
+Try almonds, pecans, walnuts or macadamias.

-- spice – add a pinch of cayenne pepper or cinnamon for more flavor
+- spices – Add a pinch of cayenne pepper or cinnamon for more flavor.

 By the way I got these cute Christmas ramekins at Target for $3.
 You can fill them up with candy and give as a gift.
-Or check out the dollar store for cute holiday boxes, bags other decorated containers.
+Or check out the dollar store for cute holiday boxes, bags, tins other decorated containers.

 The nutritional information is for 1 basic piece of this keto chocolate candy.
 This batch make 8 spoons or 16 candies but the number may vary depending on your molds.